Board of Directors

 Jack Allen Greenfield shot his first short film in 2012 while bored on his grandmother's iPad.
 While waiting for “The Poopie’s” Sundance acceptance, 7 year old Jack Allen grew up in Brooklyn and went to Saint Ann’s School.
 At Saint Ann’s, Jack Allen took Videography, Moving Image 2, and Moving Image 3.
 Jack Allen is eternally grateful to his teachers Carlo Mirabella-Davis, Samina Akbari, and Morgan Ingari who led him to his love of Filmmaking.
 Jack Allen is a prospective Comparative Literature, Psychology, and Theater major.
 He enjoys reading, listening to music, and going on long bike rides.
 Jack Allen would like to thank every member of Purple Valley Productions for putting art out into the world, his friends for putting up with him, and his fellow board members for doing both.

-Technical Director | Co-founder
+Technical Director

-Social Coordinator
+Social Coordinator (Fall)

-Jackie is a sophomore from Boston, Massachusetts majoring in Studio Art and Psychology.
+Jackie is a junior from Boston, Massachusetts majoring in Studio Art and Psychology.
 Jackie found their love for film in high school as a hardcore cinephile and as a screenwriter, but only until college did they fully pursue filmmaking.
 They find filmmaking to be a highly accessible form of storytelling that incorporates so many different artistic mediums that they love.
 They have directed, produced, written, edited, and shot not only PVP films but independent self-funded shorts on their own time.
 Jackie has a special interest in directing, having directed Post Move, PVP’s second film and hopes to pursue filmmaking throughout Williams, abroad, and beyond undergraduate studies.
 Outside of PVP, Jackie is highly passionate about theater, playwriting, painting, music, and of course, watching movies.

 She directed 100 YEARS LATER, a film celebrating the centennial of Williams College Wrestling, earning the Frank Deford Award for Excellence in Sports Media.
 She is also a recipient of the Robert G. Wilmers Jr. 1990 Memorial Fellowship for Creative Arts, which supports her ongoing independent film Distance, inherited.
 Her work as a screenwriter has been featured in the Berkshire Student Film Festival, and her printmaking work has been published in the international magazine SineTheta.
 She is from San Jose, California.